-5.2.15 To Cancel the Test and Continue Editing the Logic While in Test Edit Mode is activated and executed.
-The modified logic block retains its changes in the LD editor and you can continue editing it and test it again later.
+5.2.15 To Cancel the Test and Continue Editing the Logic While in Test Edit Mode

 - 1. Click Anywhere Inside the LD Editor

 - From the Debug menu, choose Cancel Test.

 The modified logic block is deactivated in the PACSystems.
-The original block
+The original block is activated and executed.
+The modified logic block retains its changes in the